Learn more about a certain medical condition.

 People with highest risk of exposure include:

-- People in areas of ongoing community spread of COVID-19
+- People in areas of high COVID-19 transmission

 - Health care workers caring for patients with COVID-19

 - People who do not follow public health measures (e.g., wearing a mask, washing hands)